amirheyward/CA-Scheduler/README.md

-#CA-Scheduler
+#CA-Scheduler#
 Automated Google Calendar scheduler for UMD CAs.
-*Just a side project right now, looking to turn this into a Google Extention eventually*
+*Just a side project right now, looking to turn this into a Google Extension eventually*